framasoft/mobilizon/docs/administration/index.md

 Then adapt the nginx configuration `/etc/nginx/sites-available/mobilizon.conf` by uncommenting certificate paths and removing obsolete blocks.

-Finish by testing the configuration with `sudo nginx -t` and reloading nginx with `systemctl reload nginx`.
+Finish by testing the configuration with `sudo nginx -t` and reloading nginx with `sudo systemctl reload nginx`.

 You should now be able to load https://your-mobilizon-domain.com inside your browser.